fbpx

 Presbyterian Funerals

 Presbyterians generally believe that when someone dies, they will experience eternal life.
-However the quality of this eternal life depends on the goodness of their actions during life and their relationship with God.
+However, the quality of this eternal life depends on the goodness of their actions during life and their relationship with God.
 If they have not led a good life or had a bad relationship with God, then they would be punished with eternal life in Hell.
-While if they had a good life and kept a good relationship with God, then they would be awarded with eternal life in Heaven.
+If they had a good life and kept a good relationship with God, then they would be awarded eternal life in Heaven.

 Sikh Funerals